shreyvijayvargiya/indian-dishes/README.md

 # Indian Dishes

-### Showcase gallery for verities of indian dishes
+### Showcase gallery for varieties of Indian dishes